Caramel Apple Galette

 Prepare galette for baking

-- If you are baking the galette on a different day than you make the dough, preheat your oven to 425 degrees F before you start baking.
+- Preheat your oven to 425 degrees F before you start baking.
 The oven needs to be fully heated before baking.

 - Fold the edges of the dough.
-I used a pinch and fold technique where I gently pinched the dough together and then folded the dough to the left.
+Use the pinch and fold technique to gently pinch the dough together and then fold the excess to the left (see the pictures).
 Repeat every 3-4 inches until the entire galette is folded.

-- Lightly wash the outside of the dough with a pastry brush.
+- Brush the edge of the dough with milk using a pastry brush.
 Sprinkle lightly with sugar.

 - Bake at 425 degrees F for 15-20 minutes.
-The goal here is to let the dough puff up a bit and make those flaky layers.
 Then, drop the heat to 350 degrees F and let the galette continue to bake for 20-25 minutes until fully cooked.

 Prepare caramel sauce